Shellyspike/Primo/Primo.Office.MyOffice_en.md

 2. **Text**:
    - Byte array — Byte array of the document.
    - File path — By clicking the button ![alt text](image-3.png), you can specify the file path in the Explorer window.

-**Note**: In all the components listed below, the file path is specified in the "MyOffice Text" container.

 #### "Add table row" Component